The Huang-Yang formula for the low-density Fermi gas: upper bound: Introduction and main result

 Our proof of Theorem \ref{thm: main up bd} is based on an adaptation of the bosonic Bogoliubov theory to Fermi systems.
 We will interpret suitable pairs of fermions as bosons, and then construct a trial state using the corresponding quasi-bosonic Bogoliubov transformations.
 This bosonization method goes back to heuristic arguments in \cite{Sawada-57,SawBruFukBro-57} in the attempt to explain the random phase approximation proposed in the 1950s \cite{BohPin-51,BohPin-52,BohPin-53,Pines-53}.
 In the context of the high-density Fermi gas, the bosonization method has been recently made rigorous to study the correlation energy in the mean-field regime \cite{BNPSS-20,BNPSS-21,BPSS-21,ChrHaiNam-23a,CHN,ChrHaiNam-24}.

 For the low-density Fermi gas, the bosonization method was used in \cite{FGHP} to give a new proof of \eqref{eq:LSS}, and was improved further in \cite{Gia1} to obtain an optimal error estimate $O(\rho^{7/3})$ in the upper bound.
 However, to obtain the precise Huang--Yang correction of order $\rho^{7/3}$, we need to go substantially beyond the existing analysis.
 We will in fact introduce two quasi-bosonic Bogoliubov transformations to extract the correlation contribution of the particles.
 The first Bogoliubov transformation is closely related to the construction in \cite{Gia1}, and involves the solution to the zero-energy scattering equation in \eqref{eq: zero energy scatt eq-intro}.
 In the present paper, this transformation carries an additional momentum cut-off to ensure that all relevant error terms are of order $o(\rho^{7/3})$.
-The main new tool is the second Bogoliubov transformation, which contains the solution of a modified scattering equation taking into account the presence of the Fermi sea at low momentum.
+The main new tool is the second Bogoliubov transformation, which contains the solution of a modified scattering equation (related to the {Bethe--Goldstone} equation \cite{BG}) taking into account the presence of the Fermi sea at low momentum.
 The main ingredients of the proof will be explained in the next section.

 Our analysis can be extended in a straightforward way to higher spin fermions or, equivalently, more than two species of spinless fermions.
 For simplicity, we stick to the case of spin $1/2$ here.
+We also remark that the method of the present paper can be used to derive a lower bound with the optimal error $O(\rho^{7/3})$; see \cite{Gia3} for details.

-Finally, we remark that the method of the present paper can be used to derive a lower bound with the optimal error $O(\rho^{7/3})$; see \cite{Gia3} for details.
-The matching lower bound for \eqref{eq: main thm 1} remains open, however.
+{\bf Note added in proof.} After the completion of the present paper, the matching lower bound was established in \cite{GiaHaiNamSei-25}.
+Subsequently, the authors of \cite{CWZ-25} studied the free energy of the dilute Fermi gas for temperatures $T<\rho^{2/3+1/6}$ and proved an analogue of the Huang--Yang formula in this case.
+Several ingredients of the present work, in particular the analysis of the Bethe--Goldstone equation explaining the Huang--Yang correction and factorization techniques yielding estimates uniform in volume, play an essential role in these subsequent developments.